2024-08-05

 • Studies on time variations of the gravity field and heights due to Glacial Isostatic Adjustment (GIA) and land subsidence.

-• Development of relativistic methods for potential difference determination using precise atomic clocks (support of Joint Working Group 2.1).
+• Development of relativistic methods for potential difference determination using precise atomic clocks (support of Working Group X.3).

 • Investigating the role of traditional levelling in future regional/local height system realizations combined with all available data linked to Earth’s geopotential determination.